-Wendy has a BA in Communications from the University of Minnesota; studied Pre-Medicine at the University of Dayton; studied Marketing and Marketing Research at the Carlson School of Management; and holds a Project Management Certification from the University of Minnesota.
+Wendy holds a BA in Communications from the University of Minnesota; and also studied Pre-Medicine at the University of Dayton; Marketing and Marketing Research at the Carlson School of Management; and holds a Project Management Certification from the University of Minnesota.

-In Minneapolis Wendy and her husband, Michael founded and ran a 501(c)3 nonprofit teen center for more than six years.
-They also founded a start up niche company making custom computers for senior citizens with sales across the U.S.
+In Minneapolis, Wendy and her husband, Michael founded and ran a 501(c)3 nonprofit teen center for more than six years.
+They also founded a start up niche computer company making custom computers for senior citizens, with sales across the U.S.

-In her free time Wendy enjoys figure roller skating, bicycling, paddle boarding, gardening, and cooking.
+In her free time, Wendy enjoys figure roller skating, bicycling, paddle boarding, gardening, and cooking.
 She and Michael are new and avid campers, exploring the beautiful parks in Iowa.

 Sue Danielson - Anchor 2:00pm-6:30pm